 Writing a data management plan is not just a formality.
 The plan is a reference document for everyone working on your project - make sure that you follow and revise it during your work, and when finishing a project.

 An increasing number of funding agencies require a data management plan from the sponsored projects.
 For example, in the Horizon2020 programme of the European Commission, a DMP is an obligatory deliverable during the first 6 months of all projects that take part in the Open Data pilot.
 As of the 2017 Work Program, research data is open by default.
 In the proposal stage, the principles of data management in the project need to be explained in the work plan, and the necessary resources outlined.
-The Academy of Finland and Tekes (the Finnish Funding Agency for Innovation) require a data management plan as part of the funding application.
+The Academy of Finland and Business Finland (formerly Tekes, the Finnish Funding Agency for Innovation) require a data management plan as part of the funding application.